Blog

 Maintenance cost Ongoing and compounding Included in vendor pricing

-Reconciliation is harder to build well than most teams expect, because the difficulty is not in the matching algorithm.
-It is in the data.
-As a Kani analysis observed, payments data is often fragmented, inconsistent, incomplete, and hard to automate unless data is cleaned, standardized, and enriched before matching.
-An internal build has to solve the data ingestion problem, the data normalization problem, the transaction matching problem, the exception management problem, and the audit trail problem, in that order.
+An internal build has to solve the data ingestion problem, the normalization problem, the transaction matching problem, the exception management problem, and the audit trail problem, in that order.
+Each layer requires its own engineering investment.

 Criterion What to ask